|

-probability of entering a short cycle by the Cipher is approximately in line with a random permutation model, e.g.
+Analysis of cycle lengths for scaled-down variants of the VMPC Stream Cipher suggests that probability of entering a short cycle by the Cipher is approximately in line with a random permutation model, e.g. that probability of entering a cycle no longer than 2^1000 is about 1 / 2^700.

-Probability of entering a cycle no longer than X for an n-element random permutation is equal
+Probability of entering a cycle no longer than X for an n-element random permutation is equal X/n (following Donald Knuth's "The Art of Computer Programming", vol. 1, section 1.3.3. exercise 17).

-To compare cycle lengths in the output of the VMPC Stream Cipher to a random permutation, the Cipher was scaled-down
+To compare cycle lengths in the output of the VMPC Stream Cipher to a random permutation, the Cipher was scaled-down to use N element internal permutations, for N from 4 to 10.

-the internal permutation P and variables s and n and is equal N! * N * N.
+The total number of possible states of the cipher is determined by all possible configurations of the internal permutation P and variables s and n and is equal N! * N * N.

 Cycles of the following lengths occur for the scaled-down-to-N variants of the Cipher: